 Bound in duck-egg blue cloth, with a silk ribbon marker, the Plain Foxed Editions come in the same neat pocket format as the original SF Editions and will happily fill any gaps in your collection, as well as forming a delightful uniform series of their own.

-Catch up with a set of eight of our available Plain Foxed Editions.
+Catch up with a set of fifteen of our available Plain Foxed Editions.
 This literary bundle includes:

 Ysenda Maxtone Graham, Mr Tibbits’s Catholic School

 Like many of the best books, this unusual history of an unusual school – St Philip’s prepschool in Kensington, founded in 1934 by Catholic convert Richard Tibbits and still going strong today – is hard to classify.
 ‘As you live through its story,’ the author promises her readers, ‘you’ll be taken on a meander through the 20th century.
 War, rationing, smog, mini-skirts, strikes, Thatcherism, the first computer . . .’
 Enough to say that for anyone who has enjoyed Decline and Fall or St Trinian’s, anyone who loves to laugh yet feels the poignancy of the passage of time, this book will be a treat.